therealsphinx/support.balsamiq.com/content/sales/userscounted.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "How are users counted in Balsamiq licenses?
-Are they named or concurrent users?"
+title: "How Are Users Counted in Balsamiq Licenses?
+Are They Named or Concurrent Users?"
 menu:
   menusales:
     parent: sales